Voice-over / Podcast Recording

 UK stations use large diaphragm condensers and American stations use

-much acoustic treatment to use it either.
-I would recommend it as an
+I don't need much acoustic treatment to use it either.
+I would certainly recommend

-alternative to the increasing number of cheaper Far Eastern-made condenser microphones
+the increasing number of cheaper Far Eastern-made condenser microphones

 - yet is very competitively priced and excels in build quality.
 It has

 a very wide cardioid pick-up (it's almost omni, really).
 It comes with

-Russian instructions, and the online shop from which I purchased
+Russian instructions, and the online shop from which I purchased it

 selling them altogether - maybe I got the last one in the country!?